SpyKeeR/WAC-on-DC-ADCredSSP/README.md

 - Automatically creates the group in Active Directory.
 - Adds the current user to the newly created group.
 - Adds a helper script to automate the WAC patch process using the provided functions.

+## License

+This project is based on [WAC-on-DC](https://github.com/shiroinekotfs/WAC-on-DC), licensed under the MIT License.
+Modifications and additions by [SpyKeeR](https://github.com/SpyKeeR).

+See the [LICENSE](./LICENSE) file for more details.